10-Q 1 rock-20240930.htm 10-Q rock-20240930

 The Company serves customers primarily in North America including home improvement retailers, wholesalers, distributors, contractors, renewable energy (solar) developers, and institutional and commercial growers of fruits, vegetables, flowers and other plants.

-At June 30, 2024, the Company operated thirty facilities, comprised of twenty-two manufacturing facilities, two distribution centers, and six offices, which are located in fifteen states, Canada, and China.
+At September 30, 2024, the Company operated twenty-eight facilities, comprised of twenty-one manufacturing facilities, two distribution centers, and five offices, which are located in fifteen states, Canada, and China.
 The Company's operational infrastructure provides the necessary scale to support local, regional, and national customers in each of the Company's markets.

 18